catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 |

 Enter an instance name, use the default instance count of one.
 Select "Image" as the boot source and "No" for create new volume.
-Select the ``ubuntu-14.04-x86_64`` from the image list.
+Select ``ubuntu-14.04-x86_64`` from the image list.
 Then click "Next":

 .. image:: ../_static/fi-launch-instance-source.png